EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

-If you are trying to make a request to the UserInfo Endpoint and the response contains the `invalid_token` error message, probably you are using an invalid Token or the UserInfo endpoint is wrong.
+If you are trying to make a request to the UserInfo Endpoint and the response contains the `invalid_token` error message, probably you are using an invalid Token or the UserInfo Endpoint is wrong.

 To solve this, please make sure the that: